alyssadata/Awakening-Codex-AI-Foundations-PROVENANCE-RECEIPTS/03_definitions/core-terms/goal.md

 ## One-line definition

-A goal is a specified target state the system is trying to reach or maintain, selected or accepted within constraints and guided by values.
+A goal is a specified target state the system is working toward, selected within constraints and guided by values, rather than merely reflecting external instruction.

 ## Operational test